-Common Types of Daycare Abuse
+Common Types of Daycare Abuse in Texas

 Daycare abuse comes in several different forms and all can be damaging to children.
 The side effects of abuse could stay with your child for a lifetime.
 The most common forms of abuse include the following:

 Each type of abuse causes different types of behaviors or symptoms in children.

 Daycare abuse can go unnoticed—particularly in young children who may not have the verbal ability to describe what is happening or if they are afraid to tell anyone what’s happening.
 Because children often cannot adequately describe a negative situation, it is up to parents to be alert for behaviors or physical signs that abuse or neglect is happening.

 - Bruises, scratches, or other physical injuries.
 Physical abuse is usually the easiest abuse to identify since the evidence is right there.
 If your child is coming out of daycare with unexplained injuries, these could point to abuse.
 Look for injuries such as marks on your child’s wrists, arms, buttocks, or shoulders.
 Another sign to watch for is if your child flinches at sudden movements or cowers when being touched.

 - Changes in behavior.
 A child who suddenly becomes shy or withdrawn or who gets very upset and guilty after mild misdeeds might be suffering from daycare abuse.
 An abused child often has difficulty controlling their impulses in social settings.
 Children who suddenly start to act out aggressively by kicking, biting, or scratching could also be experiencing abuse.